 Traditional braces are made of stainless steel.
 Metal brackets are cemented onto the teeth, and the brackets are linked together with a metal archwire.
 The archwire is used to move the teeth into their desired positions.

-The transparent type of braces are similar in concept, but the brackets are made of ceramic, not metal.
-The ceramic is transparent, so they are much less noticeable in your mouth.
-The archwires may also be transparent to help them blend in even more.
+Transparent braces are similar in concept, but the brackets are made of ceramic, not metal.
+The ceramic is transparent, so the brackets are much less noticeable in your mouth.
+The archwires can also be transparent to help them blend in even more.

 These clear braces work in the same way as traditional braces, so they're suitable for the majority of patients who need orthodontic correction.
-However, these clear braces cost more than traditional braces and are more delicate.
-Your orthodontist will be able to let you know if transparent braces are suitable for your specific situation.
+However, clear braces are often more expensive and more delicate than traditional braces.
+Your orthodontist can let you know if transparent braces are suitable for your specific situation.

 What to Expect

-If you opt to get clear braces, your orthodontist will bond the clear brackets onto the front surfaces of your teeth.
-The archwire is placed through the brackets and then bands known as ligatures will be wrapped around the brackets to hold the archwire in place.
+If you decide to get clear braces, your orthodontist will bond the clear brackets onto the front surfaces of your teeth.
+First the archwire is placed through the brackets, then bands known as ligatures are wrapped around the brackets to hold the archwire in place.

-To minimize the look of your clear braces, it's important to take good care of them.
-The ligatures that are wrapped around your brackets can become discolored, and this will make your braces look much more noticeable.
-To keep your ligatures clear, try to avoid highly pigmented foods and drinks like coffee, red wine, curry and tomato sauce.
-Smoking can also stain the ligatures, so if you're a smoker, try to quit before you get your braces.
+It's important to take good care of clear braces to minimise their appearance.
+The ligatures wrapped around your brackets can become discoloured, which will make your braces much more noticeable.
+To keep them clear, try to avoid highly pigmented foods and drinks like coffee, red wine, curry, and tomato sauce.
+If you're a smoker, try to quit before you get your braces – smoking can also stain the ligatures.
 Your orthodontist will replace the ligatures each time the braces are tightened at your orthodontic appointments.

-Regular brushing is important for your oral health, but it also plays a role in helping your clear braces look their best.
+Not only is regular brushing important for good oral health, it also plays a role in helping your clear braces look their best.
 When food gets stuck to your brackets, it can draw attention to the braces you're trying to hide.
-To help your braces blend into your smile, carefully brush around the brackets after each meal with a toothbrush like a Colgate® 360°® Toothbrush to get rid of unsightly food particles.
+To help your braces blend into your smile, carefully brush around the brackets after each meal to get rid of unsightly food particles.

-Traditional metal braces aren't the only option anymore, so if you need braces as an adult, many inconspicuous alternatives are available, including transparent braces.
+Traditional metal braces are no longer the only option: if you need braces as an adult, many inconspicuous alternatives are available, including transparent braces.